zuzuamid/fastify-prisma-starter/DOCS/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in contributing to the Node.js Express PostgreSQL Prisma starter template!
+Thank you for your interest in contributing to the Node.js Fastify PostgreSQL Prisma starter template!
 This guide will help you get started with contributing to the project.

 ## 🤝 How to Contribute